rtCamp/docs.rtcamp.com/rtmedia/addons/rtmedia-url-upload.md

-## Direct URL Upload
+## rtMedia Upload by URL

-Users do not need to download media files from a URL and then upload it with rtMedia PRO.
+Users do not need to download media files from a URL and then upload it with rtMedia.
 Just provide the URL for the media and rtMedia will handle it.

 ### Insert URL of the Media You Want to Upload